samsha1971/rtsp2fmp4/README.md

 ### Description

-Rtsp2fmp4 is a proxy server written in C++, whose main function is to access the RTSP server of the camera through live555, package H264 as FMP4 in real time, and send it to the requesting client.
-The client supports the live broadcast of delayed HTML5 in milliseconds through WebSocket+MSE technology.
+rtsp2fmp4 is a proxy server written in C++, whose main function is to access the RTSP server of the camera through live555, package H264 as FMP4 in real time, and send it to the requesting client.
+The client supports the live broadcast of delayed HTML5 in milliseconds through WebSocket and MSE technology.

-Rtsp2fmp4 is a prototype demo that currently supports CMake compilation for Windows/Linux.
+rtsp2fmp4 is a prototype demo that currently supports CMake compilation for Windows/Linux.

 ### Dependencies